-- The LORD will guide you continually, and satisfy your needs in parched places, and make your bones strong; - and you shall be like a watered garden like a spring of water, whose waters never fail.
+11 The LORD will guide you continually, and satisfy your needs in parched places, and make your bones strong;

 Instruct students to take several deep breaths in and out at the beginning of this session.

 Tell students "We are breathing out distractions and breathing in the hope of meeting with God today."